'Unai is the right man for the job' - Arsenal offer Emery vote of confidence | Goal.com

 The Gunners have gone five games without a win in all competitions and now sit eight points adrift of the top four following Saturday’s 2-0 defeat at Leicester City.

-Arsenal’s poor results have seen Emery come in for mounting criticism - from fans and pundits - with Ian Wright publicly calling for the club to sack the Spaniard.
+Arsenal’s poor results have seen Emery come in for mounting criticism - from fans and pundits - with legendary striker Ian Wright publicly calling for the club to sack the Spaniard.

 Wright said: “Two wins in 10 in the league.
 No definitive style or plan.
 Negative goal difference.
 No improvement in the defence.
 Not creating anything.
 Why would Laca [Alexandre Lacazette] or Auba [Pierre-Emerick Aubameyang] renew?
 Can't blame them!